 Enough of talk lets do some work!
 First, we will install and configure Zabbix server, then a database and lastly the frontend – check the picture bellow for a better understanding of Zabbix architecture.

-This guide is for installing Zabbix monitoring system (Server) on CentOS / RHEL / Oracle Linux, while guide for installing Zabbix-Proxy can be found on this link.
+This guide is for installing Zabbix monitoring system (Server), while guide for installing Zabbix-Proxy on CentOS, RHEL, Oracle/Alma/Rocky Linux can be found on this link.

 Step 1: Set SELinux to permissive mode